LMCF-IMG/Perinuclear-Actin-Analysis/README.md

 Purpose: It is required to draw a guide line in the picture by using *Straight* tool in Fiji to  indicate where the scratch was made in the Petri dish, according to which cells orient during the experiment.

 First, the macro splits channels.
 The image with the protein is not used and, thus, is closed.
-The image with the nucleus is processed, so as only nucleus part of the actin network, i.d. only perinuclear part, can be segmented afterwards - a binary mask is created from the nucleus shape (PIC).
+The image with the nucleus is processed, so as only nucleus part of the actin network, i.d. only perinuclear part, is segmented afterwards - a binary mask is created from the nucleus shape (PIC).